coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 };
 ```
-And in our JS we fetched the token:
+In our JavaScript file, we fetch the token:
 ``` javascript
 //On Load...
 	//We set default values